j-marple-dev/SLAMBOX-SDK/docs/getting_started/lidar_setting.md

 Click on Confirm and REBOOT.
 Make sure the LiDAR connects after reboot procedure.
-Now AVIA is ready to connect with FlexXlam device.
-Connect AVIA to FlexXlam device via ethernet cable.
+Now AVIA is ready to connect with SLAMBOX device.
+Connect AVIA to SLAMBOX device via ethernet cable.

 # 3. Ouster OS0 Family (OS0-32, OS0-64, and OS0-128) {#LIDARSetting-OusterOS0}